MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Spectral analysis

 \subsection{Detection of O\textsc{i}$\lambda8446$}

-In addition to classical nebular lines, we report the presence of the permitted O\textsc{i}$\lambda$8446 emission line in \sourceshort, detected at $\sim 8\sigma$ significance (see bottom-right panel of Fig.~\ref{fig:plot_spectra}).
-This detection represents one of the first of its kind in individual star-forming galaxies at high redshift, having being reported to date only in stacked spectra \citep{Strom_Cecilia_2023} or in highly magnified systems such as the `Godzilla' stellar complex in the Sunburst Arc \citep{Choe_SArc_godzilla_2025}, while it is generally more commonly observed in local AGNs \citep[e.g.][]{Rudy_OI_AGN_1992, Rodriguez-Ardilla_AGN_2004, Matsuoka_OI_AGN_2007}.
-As such emission line is rarely observed, its origin in the context of high-z galaxies such as \sourceshort warrants closer examination: we discuss possible physical mechanisms powering this line in Sect.~\ref{ssec:discussion_OI8446}.
+In addition to classical nebular lines, we report the presence of the permitted emission line O\textsc{i}$\lambda$8446, detected at $\sim 8\sigma$ significance (see bottom-right panel of Fig.~\ref{fig:plot_spectra}).
+This detection represents one of the first of its kind in individual star-forming galaxies at high redshift, having been reported to date only in stacked spectra \citep{Strom_Cecilia_2023} or in highly magnified systems such as the `Godzilla' stellar complex in the Sunburst Arc \citep{Choe_SArc_godzilla_2025}, while it is generally more commonly observed in local active galactic nuclei \citep[AGNs; e.g.,][]{Rudy_OI_AGN_1992, Rodriguez-Ardilla_AGN_2004, Matsuoka_OI_AGN_2007}).
+As such an emission line is rarely observed, its origin in the context of high-z galaxies such as \sourceshort warrants closer examination: we discuss possible physical mechanisms powering this line in Sect.~\ref{ssec:discussion_OI8446}.